-- Stabilizers - Are any ingredients that helps to develop the solid structure, or "framework", of a finished product:
+Stabilizers-any ingredient that helps to develop the solid structure, or "framework", of a finished product.

-- Arrowroot and Cornstarch - These are generally preferable for thickening sauces puddings and fillings where a translucent effect is desired.
+Arrowroot and Cornstarch-These are generally preferable for thickening sauces puddings and fillings where a translucent effect is desired.
 To dilute these thickeners before incorporating them with other ingredients, mix them with a small amount of cool water.

-- Gelatin - Used to produce light, delicate foams that are firmly set, such as Bavarian cram, mousse, and stabilized whipped cream.
+Gelatin- is used to produce light, delicate foams that are firmly set, such as Bavarian cram, mousse, and stabilized whipped cream.

-- Pectin - Carbohydrate derived from the cell wall of certain fruits.
+Pectin- is a carbohydrate derived from the cell wall of certain fruits.
 It requires the correct balance of sugar and acid to gel.

-- Liquefiers - Helps to loosen or tenderize a dough or batter.
-Water, milk, and other liquids, fats, and sugar act as liquefiers.
+Liquefiers- help to loosen or tenderize a dough or batter.
+Water, milk, and other liquids, fats and sugar act as liquefiers.

-- Leavening Agents (Biological, Chemical, Mechanical - to raise or to make lighter:
+Leaveners (Biological, Chemical, Mechanical- to raise or to make lighter.

-- Biological Leaveners (fresh / compressed yeast, active dry yeast) - Organic leaveners are based on yeast; are based on a living organism that feeds on sugars and produces alcohol and carbon dioxide, the gas that lightens a dough to give it the proper texture.
+Biological Leaveners (fresh/compressed yeast, active dry yeast)- organic leaveners are based on yeast; are based on a living organism that feeds on sugars and produces alcohol and carbon dioxide, the gas that lightens a dough to give it the proper texture.

-- Chemical Leaveners - With baking soda and baking powder, an alkaline ingredient (usually sodium bicarbonate) interacts with an acid already present in baking powder, or in an ingredient such as buttermilk, sour cream, yogurt, or chocolate, to leaven the product.
+Chemical Leaveners- With baking soda and baking powder, an alkaline ingredient (usually sodium bicarbonate) interacts with an acid already present in baking powder, or in an ingredient such as buttermilk, sour cream, yogurt, or chocolate, to leaven the product.
 This process of expansion happens rapidly; hence, many items prepared with chemical leaveners are called "quick breads".

-- Mechanical Leaveners - Steam, which is produced when liquids in a batter or dough are heated.
+Mechanical Leaveners- Steam, which is produced when liquids in a batter or dough are heated.
 When air is incorporated into batter through either whipping or creaming an ingredient before it is incorporated into the final batter, heat causes the air pockets in the batter or dough to expand.